Myrica: Uses

 Native Americans used bayberry medicinally.
 The root bark was pounded into powder and mixed with water to cure diarrhea.
 American pioneers sniffed the powder to counter nasal congestion.
 It was sometimes used in poultices.

 The wax coating on the fruit of several species, known as bayberry wax, has been used traditionally to make candles.
 It was used for that purpose by the Robinson family in the novel The Swiss Family Robinson.
+During the Colonial Revival Movement (which peaked between 1880 and 1940), an enduring tradition began of burning bayberry wax candles during Christmas Eve and New Year’s Eve for luck, health, abundance, love, and joy.

 The foliage of Myrica gale is a traditional insect repellent, used by campers to keep biting insects out of tents.
 Several species are also grown as ornamental plants in gardens.
 The fruit of Myrica rubra is an economically important crop in China, sold fresh, dried, canned, for juice, for flavoring in snacks, and for alcoholic beverages.
 Myrica is used to spice beer and snaps in Denmark.

 The leaves can add flavor to soups and broths.
 They can be dried and stored in jars to be used as a spice.